 Can you FaceTime on a Mac without an iPhone?

-Why is FaceTime screen black on my Mac?
+Why is the FaceTime screen black on my Mac?

-Check that the camera is available and not blocked by anything.
+Finally, check that the camera is available and not blocked by anything.
 If you’re using an external camera, check that it’s connected properly and that the port is clean.
-Tiny particles of dust can obstruct the connection so that your camera is not recognised by the Mac.
-You can clean the port and the connector with a cotton bud soaked in alcohol solution.
+You can clean the port and the connector with a cotton bud soaked in an alcohol solution.

 If you’re still experiencing issues with video in FaceTime and other apps, learn more about fixing a camera on your MacBook.